S-R-HUB/Hospitality-Booking-and-Revenue-Analysis/README.md

 ### 2. Weekend Occupancy and RevPar Trends
 Occupancy rate along with Revenue Per Available Room (RevPar) is consistently higher on weekends compared to weekdays, pointing to opportunities for targeted weekend promotions and offers.

-### 3. Guest Room Preferences
+### 3. Room Preferences
 Among room types, Elite rooms attract the most bookings, followed by Standard, Premium, and then Presidential categories.
 This reflects a clear guest preference for mid-to-high tier options.

 ### 4. Top and Bottom Revenue-Generating Properties
-In Luxury category hotels, Atliq Exotica in Mumbai contributes the most to total revenue with 118.45M across all properties, while Atliq Grands in Delhi generates the least with 36.06M.
-In Business category, Atliq Grands in Mumbai leads, with Atliq Grands in Hyderabad trailing behind.
+In Luxury category hotels, Atliq Exotica in Mumbai contributes the most to total revenue with **118.45M** across all properties, while Atliq Grands in Delhi generates the least with **36.06M**.
+In Business category Atliq Palace Mumbai generates the maximum revenue of **101.51M** while Atliq Palace Hyderabad generates the least revenue of **44.84M**

-### 5. Customer Rating Leaders and Laggards
+### 5. Customer Rating
-AtliQ Exotica in Mumbai leads with the highest customer rating of 4.32, showcasing strong guest satisfaction and a positive service experience.
-In contrast, AtliQ Seasons, also in Mumbai, holds the lowest rating of 3.74.
+AtliQ Exotica in Mumbai leads with the highest customer rating of **4.32**, showcasing strong guest satisfaction and a positive service experience.
+In contrast, AtliQ Seasons, also in Mumbai, holds the lowest rating of **3.74**.

 ### 6. Booking Outcomes and Conversion Rates
-Out of all bookings, 70% successfully convert into check-outs, indicating strong guest follow-through.
-However, 24.84% end in cancellations and 5% are recorded as no-shows.
+Out of all bookings, **70%** successfully convert into check-outs, indicating strong guest follow-through.
+However, **24.84%** end in cancellations and **5%** are recorded as no-shows.
 These trends highlight opportunities to further improve booking conversions.

 ### 7. Top Revenue Cities
 Mumbai leads as the top revenue-generating city, with Bangalore, Hyderabad, and Delhi following, providing direction for resource allocation and marketing strategies.